-5 Questions For Analynn Dang, the Washington Justice's New GM
+5 Questions for Analynn Dang, the Washington Justice's New GM

 One thing you’ve emphasized is prioritizing players’ wellness.
 What are your plans to ensure that the team is in the best position to succeed?

 And to continue that, we’re really looking to find a great performance coach who can help them to build on healthy habits and communication skills.
 I know a lot of them like to spend so much time on the games, but we’re helping them realize that what’s important is the longevity of their career.
-Too often you see players that play so often that they end up getting burnt out.”
+Too often you see players that play so often that they end up getting burnt out.

 One issue within video gaming culture has been sexism.
 What is it like for you to be in a leadership role in an esports league?